Find Affordable College Courses

 Carrollton, GA

-University of West Georgia did quite well in this year’s ranking of the best schools for journalism students.
-It came in at #7 on the list.
-Located in the town of Carrollton, University of West Georgia is a public college with a large student population.
+With a ranking of #7, University of West Georgia did quite well on this year’s best schools for journalism students.
+Located in the fringe town of Carrollton, University of West Georgia is a public college with a fairly large student population.

 Journalism majors at University of West Georgia take out an average of $28,819 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $153, assuming that the borrower is on a 10-year repayment plan.

 Savannah State University ranked #8 on this year’s Best Journalism Schools in Georgia list.
-Savannah State University is a small public school located in the midsize city of Savannah.
+Savannah State University is a small public school located in the medium-sized city of Savannah.

 Journalism majors at Savannah State University take out an average of $31,500 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $222.